pannous/hieros/docs/Home.md

 <!-- **CHEESE!** -⇨  -⇨  -->
 ![](http://www.irregularminiatures.co.uk/images6/OXcart.jpg)

-This [Curgan Copper Conquest](https://www.academia.edu/14001057/Kurgan_Copper_Revolution) reached Egypt comparatively late, though one of its watermarks, [industrial brewing](https://www.researchgate.net/publication/298191529_City_of_the_hawk_-_From_ancient_breweries_to_the_earliest_mummies_excavations_at_Hierakonpolis_are_rewriting_the_origins_of_Egyptian_civilization), can be found as early as 3700BC.

-In in Jiroft, south Iran, a 5000 year old woman with a golden eye implant was [discovered](http://www.iranreview.org/content/Documents/Iran_s_Burnt_City.htm).
+In Jiroft, south Iran, a 5000 year old woman with a golden eye implant was [discovered](http://www.iranreview.org/content/Documents/Iran_s_Burnt_City.htm).
 With an outstanding 1.82 m (6 feet) she was much taller than ordinary women of her time (⋍3000BC).
 We anticipate that genetic tests will show that she was indeed part of the proto-indo-european founding stock.
 In the mean time we have new finds of [blue eyed immigrants](https://www.livescience.com/63396-ancient-israel-immigration-turkey-iran.html) bringing bronze to Galilee, red haired mummies in Egypt (Ramses and Gebelein), and a landmark study of [mummy DNA](https://www.nature.com/articles/ncomms15694), revealing that Egyptians where **closest related to Copper Age European**, Anatolian and Levant cultures:
 ![](https://user-images.githubusercontent.com/516118/44733984-5295b180-aad8-11e8-84a4-e49911efcbdd.png)
 Genetic affinities of el-Meleq mummies from New Kingdom {[Nature Communications May 2017](https://www.nature.com/articles/ncomms15694)}

 Further East the Copper Age quickly spread via [[Maykop]] and Sumeria to Susa/Iran and by 4000BC had reached [[Mehrgarh]], the gate of the Indus Valley civilization: The oldest known example of the lost-wax technique comes from a 6,000-year-old copper, wheel-shaped amulet found at Mehrgarh, Pakistan.
 On their way they picked up the technology of **channel** building, a most important addition to their already impressive technological bag of inventions.
 The brotherhood of copper kings should soon apply it to many renowned rivers.

+This [Curgan Copper Conquest](https://www.academia.edu/14001057/Kurgan_Copper_Revolution) reached Egypt comparatively late, though one of its watermarks, [industrial brewing](https://www.researchgate.net/publication/298191529_City_of_the_hawk_-_From_ancient_breweries_to_the_earliest_mummies_excavations_at_Hierakonpolis_are_rewriting_the_origins_of_Egyptian_civilization),can be found as early as 3700BC, especially in the so called South Egyptian [A-Group](https://en.wikipedia.org/wiki/A-Group_culture).
+Unfortunately

 The roots of the Persian language came via the region of Elam, south Iran, with its capital Susa on the eastern border of Sumeria.
 Strikingly, the cultural artifacts of Egypt and Susa were nearly identical: